 For 17 years they were the ‘darling’ of the savings world.
 Then in 2016, the Personal Savings Allowance was introduced, which meant basic rate taxpayers could now earn up to £1,000 in interest without being taxed.

 For a 40% tax-payer though, this reduces significantly to £500 and for an additional-rate payer, a big fat £0.

-That means that today, a basic rate taxpayer with a normal savings account and a 3% interest rate, could have approximately £33,000 in savings without being taxed (this amount moves up and down as interest rates change).
+That means that today, a basic rate taxpayer with a normal savings account and a 3% interest rate, could have approximately £33,000 in savings without being taxed.
+The reality is that even 1% rates are rare these days, meaning you would need over £100k in savings to breach the threshold.
 As a result, 95% of people don’t have to think about the tax implications of their savings, so Cash ISAs lose their once-shiny appeal.

 The other thing to consider is interest rates.
 Cash ISAs offer interest rates that are generally woeful.
 Compare the best fixed-rate Cash ISA available from Shawbrook Bank offering 2.3% to the First Direct regular saver with a whopping 5%.
 That’s over double!
 For a £10,000 saving pot, that’s a £370 difference per year over 10, 15 or 20 years, even before compounding!

 So for most people, Cash ISAs have lost their lustre and high-interest savings account are a better bet.
 Except…..

 So whilst the Personal Tax Allowance and tragic interest rates decimate the original Cash ISA advantages for 95% of people, what about the remaining 5%?

 For those that have large sums saved taking them well above the £1,000 PSA (Personal Savings Allowance), or those that are higher or additional rate taxpayers and therefore don’t see any real benefits of the PSA, Cash ISAs can deliver precious tax advantages that make a real difference over the long term, particularly if and when interest rates increase.